Gertjan423/index_test_course/chapter1.md

 *** =sct

---- type:MultipleChoiceExercise lang: xp: skills: key:f6343ee2c9
+--- type:MultipleChoiceExercise lang:r xp: skills: key:5ceaa439d6
 ## Right vs. left
 Can you tell the difference between a right and a left join?
 How many rows will the result have if you right join the two data sets to the right.
 Each data set contains one unique observation per row.
 Pre-code should show the nrow() of two data sets and the nrow() of left joining them.

 *** =instructions